(1832 - 1884)

 He was a teacher and surveyor.

-Basic information from Moore1.
-Thanks to Bruce Vail for the photograph here from a family genealogy History of Alfred and Elizabeth Robinson Ward: Their Antecedents and Descendants (1945), and for the many additional bio details, including the note about Gettysburg.
+His service from Moore1 and his Compiled Service Records,2 online from fold3.
+Thanks to Bruce Vail for the photograph here from a family genealogy History of Alfred and Elizabeth Robinson Ward: Their Antecedents and Descendants (1945), and for the additional bio details, including the note about Gettysburg.
 Lt.
 Ward's gravesite is on Findagrave.

 1 Moore, John Wheeler (compiler), and State of North Carolina, Roster of North Carolina Troops in the War Between the States, 4 volumes, Raleigh: Ashe & Gatling, State Printers and Publishers, 1882, Vol. 1, pp. 83 - 84 [AotW citation 6007]